Char2sGu/layout-projection/README.md

 Matt Perry, as a member of Framer, applied Layout Projection heavily in their awesome React animation library [Framer Motion](https://www.framer.com/motion/), but unfortunately all Web developers not using React have been left over.

-Therefore, in this project, we offer you a **framework-agnostic** Layout Projection implementation with various framework wrappers to allow all Web developers to enhance their Web applications with Layout Projection!
+Therefore, in this project, we offer you a **framework-agnostic** Layout Projection implementation with various framework adapters to allow all Web developers to enhance their Web applications with Layout Projection!

 # Special Thanks